-Dr. Marsha Spence, Associate Professor and Director of the Public Health Nutrition Graduate Program, is a registered dietitian/nutritionist and community nutrition researcher with a focus on pediatric obesity prevention in schools and communities, leadership development, positive youth development, and parent engagement in nutrition and physical activity education programs for youth.
-Dr. Spence, who is a first generation college graduate, was a funded MCH leadership trainee during her master and doctoral programs at the University of Tennessee.
-The training program provided Dr. Spence with numerous opportunities to explore her leadership and professional potential and developed her passion for strengthening the MCH workforce, increasing health and social equity, and decreasing hunger, especially among the MCH population in Appalachia and the Southeast.
+Marsha is an associate professor of practice and Director of the Public Health Nutrition Graduate Program, is a registered dietitian/nutritionist and community nutrition researcher with a focus on pediatric obesity prevention in schools and communities, leadership development, positive youth development, and parent engagement in nutrition and physical activity education programs for youth.
+Spence, who is a first generation college graduate, was a funded MCH leadership trainee during her master and doctoral programs at the University of Tennessee.
+The training program provided Professor Spence with numerous opportunities to explore her leadership and professional potential and developed her passion for strengthening the MCH workforce, increasing health and social equity, and decreasing hunger, especially among the MCH population in Appalachia and the Southeast.

-Dr. Spence is an active leader in local, state, and national associations and agencies, including serving as current president of the Association of Graduate Programs in Public Health Nutrition; past chair and section councilor and current governing councilor of the American Public Health Association’s Food and Nutrition Section; national advisory committee member for the Embedding Cultural Diversity and Cultural and Linguistic Competence: A Guide for UCEDD Curricula and Training Activities; a board member for Our Daily Bread of Tennessee; and steering committee member for the Knoxville Area Coalition on Childhood Obesity.
+Spence is an active leader in local, state, and national associations and agencies, including serving as past president of the Association of Graduate Programs in Public Health Nutrition; past chair, section councilor, governing councilor of the American Public Health Association’s Food and Nutrition Section; national advisory committee member for Georgetown University’s Embedding Cultural Diversity and Cultural and Linguistic Competence: A Guide for UCEDD Curricula and Training Activities; a past board member for Our Daily Bread of Tennessee; president of the East Tennessee Childhood Obesity Coalition; and steering committee member for the Association of State Public Health Nutritionists’ Farm to Early Care and Education mini-Collaborative, Innovative Improvement Network (CoIIN) and Children’s Healthy Weight CoIIN.

-Dr. Anderson Steeves is an Assistant Professor in the Public Health Nutrition program.
-She is a Registered Dietitian and holds a doctoral degree in Public Health from the Johns Hopkins Bloomberg School of Public Health.
+Betsy Anderson Steeves is an assistant professor in the Public Health Nutrition program.
+She is a registered dietitian/nutritionist and holds a doctoral degree in Public Health from the Johns Hopkins Bloomberg School of Public Health.
 She completed her Master’s in Public Health Nutrition and Dietetic Internship at the University of Tennessee, Knoxville.
-Dr. Anderson Steeves has a long standing interest in the Maternal and Child population.
-She served as an unfunded MCH Nutrition trainee during her Master’s degree at the University of Tennessee, and received specialized training in adolescent health when she served as a Leadership Education in Adolescent Health (LEAH) trainee at the Johns Hopkins School of Medicine.
+Anderson Steeves has a long standing interest in the maternal and child population.
+She served as an unfunded MCH nutrition trainee during her master’s degree at the University of Tennessee, and received specialized training in adolescent health when she served as a Leadership Education in Adolescent Health (LEAH) funded trainee at the Johns Hopkins School of Medicine.

-Dr. Anderson Steeves holds several leadership positions including serving as a co-chair of the Retailers Sub-unit of the Healthy Food Retail Working Group of the Robert Wood Johnson Foundation.
-She is also an Associate member of the Knoxville Food Policy Council.
-Dr. Anderson Steeves’ research interests involve community-based interventions to reduce health disparities and prevent obesity among under-served populations and in conducting research to examine how social and physical (built) environments influence food purchasing and consumption behaviors of youth and families.
+Anderson Steeves holds several leadership positions including serving as a co-chair of the retailers sub-unit of the Healthy Food Retail Working Group of the Robert Wood Johnson Foundation.
+She is also an associate member of the Knoxville Food Policy Council.
+Anderson Steeves’ research interests involve community-based interventions to reduce health disparities and prevent obesity among under-served populations and in conducting research to examine how social and physical (built) environments influence food purchasing and consumption behaviors of youth and families.

 Funded MCH Nutrition Leadership Trainees

-Rachel is a dietetic intern and dual graduate student, pursuing a Master of Science in Nutrition and Master of Public Health.
-In May 2018, she received her Bachelor of Science in Dietetics from Ashland University in Ashland, Ohio.
+Rachel is a dietetic intern and dual graduate student, pursuing a master of science in Nutrition and Master of Public Health.
+In May 2018, she received her bachelor of science in dietetics from Ashland University in Ashland, Ohio.
 Rachel’s experience as a research assistant in perinatal, behavioral health, and surgical outcomes at Nationwide Children’s Hospital in Columbus, Ohio sparked her passion for the MCH population.
-With Dr. Katie Kavanagh as her major professor, Rachel is devoting her thesis work to infant feeding and maternal support research.
+With Katie Kavanagh as her major professor, Rachel is devoting her thesis work to infant feeding and maternal support research.
 Upon graduation, she plans to continue working to improve availability and quality of support for mothers and infants.